-team just sat there.
-Even when the facilitator is spot on (and this one wasn't), the team most likely will reject the facilitator's view.
+Our human brains are wired to make sense of data, so it's not surprising that retrospective leaders fall prey to the temptation to inform the group of what they see.
+After one team posted a timeline, the retrospective leader lectured on her perceptions of what was going on during the project while the team just sat there.
+Even when the facilitator is spot on, the team most likely will reject the facilitator's view.
 It's like criticizing your brother-in-law; it's fine for your spouse to say his brother drinks too much, but watch out if you say it.

 Some retrospective leaders protest that it takes too long for the group to process the data-that it's more efficient for the facilitator to do the job.
 It may be true that it takes less time for the facilitator to relay her own interpretation of the data to the group, but it's only more effective if the facilitator doesn't care whether the group actually buys into and acts on the interpretation.

 Groups can go on and on discussing issues, mulling over concerns, and answering questions.
 It's important to have a thorough analysis, and it's also important to come to a decision.
 So after the team has asked clarifying questions related to a decision, test the agreement.

 Testing for agreement isn't the same as making a final decision.
 Testing for agreement creates a data point and an assessment of how much more discussion is really needed.
 One way to test for agreement is by using the "Fist of Five."
 Each person signals her support for a proposal or option by utilizing a six-point scale, which requires no ballot other than the use of your hand.
 The votes are as follows:

 Four fingers = I support with minor reservations